Skip to content

 Easy Mexican Rice

-This easy Mexican rice is made in just one pot in 45 minutes!
-Full of flavor and so easy to customize.
-The perfect side dish for all your favorite Mexican recipes.
+This easy Mexican rice is full of authentic restaurant quality taste and is so simple to make!
+It’s the perfect side dish to any of your favorite Mexican meals.

-Mexican rice in a pot with a wooden spoon.
+Easy authentic Mexican rice in a white bowl with gold serving spoon.

 This post may contain affiliate links.
 Read disclosure policy.